apify/apify-docs/content/academy/apify_platform/deploying/docker_file.md

 ## [](#base-images) Base images

 If your project doesn’t already contain a Dockerfile, don’t worry!
-[Docker Hub](https://hub.docker.com/) provides a ton of free Docker images for most use-cases, upon which you can create your own images.
-At the base level, each Docker image contains a Linux OS distribution and usually also a programming language runtime (such as Node.js).
+Apify offers many base images that are optimized for building and running actors on the platform, which can be found [here](https://hub.docker.com/u/apify).
+It's important to note that these premade images from Apify currently only support Node.js.
+When using another language, [Docker Hub](https://hub.docker.com/) provides a ton of free Docker images for most use-cases, upon which you can create your own images.

+At the base level, each Docker image contains a base operating system and usually also a programming language runtime (such as Node.js).
 You can also find images with preinstalled libraries or just install them yourself during the build step.

-> Apify offers many base images for building actors, which can be found [here](https://hub.docker.com/u/apify)

 Once you find the base image you need, you can add it as the initial `FROM` statement: